harveyt/harveyt.github.io/_posts/2015-01-10-tools-of-the-trade.markdown

 Future Blogs/Ideas
 ==================

-* Bug Tracking - Jira
+* *Task and Bug Tracking* - Jira
+  * Already installed, already using it in a very light weight way for tracking tasks.
-* Internal Wiki - Confluence
+* *Internal Wiki* - Confluence
+  * Already installed, will use it for internal documents and design.
+* *Blog Comments* - Discourse
+  * So you notice you can't comment?
+Well, as of Jan 2015, I've not got that far yet!
+  * Read about Discourse, seems free and reasonable.
-* Continuous Integration - Jenkins?
+* *Continuous Integration* - Jenkins?
 Bamboo?
 Team City?
+  * Not sure yet, need to evaluate
-* Continuous Quality - Sonar Qube, oclint
+* *Continuous Quality* - Sonar Qube, oclint
+  * Not installed yet, used before, does the job.
-* Continuous Backup - Crash Plan?
+* *Continuous Backup* - Crash Plan?
+  * Not installed yet, read up on it, need to try it out.

 [macbook pro]: https://www.apple.com/ca/macbook-pro/
 [canvio slim ii]: http://www.toshiba.com/us/accessories/Portable/500GB/Slim-II/HDTD205XSMDA